-Students may be assigned an After-School Detention for behavioral infractions by a WAMS teacher or administrator as outlined in our Student Code of Conduct.
-After-School Detention is served outside the school day from 2:35 to 3:15 p.m.
+Students may be assigned an After-School Detention for behavioral infractions by a WAMS teacher, Dean of Students, or administrator as outlined in our Student Code of Conduct.
+After-School Detention is served outside the school day from 2:45 - 3:45 pm on Tuesdays, Wednesdays, and Thursdays.
 Students and parents are notified of the detention and the assigned date.
-Failure to serve the first detention will result in the reassignment of the detention.
-Failure to serve a second time may lead to the next level of consequence.
-Transportation home after detention is the responsibility of the student and the parent.
+Failure to follow After-School Detention expectations or serve the detention will result in the assignment of In-School Suspension.
+Transportation home after detention is the responsibility of the parent.